 Topic 9: An Analysis of Organisational Change Management: Why Employees Resist Change?

-Research Aim: This research will focus on why change is resisted by employees in organisations i.e. reasons why employees dislike change.
-Different causes and factors will be discussed in this study, and the research will conclude as to why employees do not wholeheartedly accept the change.
+Research Aim: This research will focus on why employees resist change in organisations, i.e. reasons why employees dislike change.
+Different causes and factors will be discussed in this study, and the research will conclude why employees do not wholeheartedly accept the change.

-The importance of knowledge management for organisations can't be understated because this aspect of management enhances the workforce capabilities as well as the overall productivity.
-It leads to a competitive advantage and provides the basis of differentiating an organisation from its competitors.
+The importance of knowledge management for organisations can't be understated because this aspect of management enhances the workforce capabilities and overall productivity.
+It leads to competitive advantage and provides the basis of differentiating an organisation from its competitors.
 Some interesting dissertation topics under this field are;

 Topic 1: Examining the Impact of Enterprise Social Networking Systems (ESNS) on Knowledge Management and Organisational Learning

 Research Aim: The research will investigate the effect of ESNS on knowledge management processes and organisational learning.
-The research will use knowledge creation and knowledge sharing to play the mediating role within the analysis of the proposed relationship.
+The research will use knowledge creation and knowledge sharing to play the mediating role in analysing the proposed relationship.
 The proposed study will use empirical research methods.

 Topic 2: A Review of Knowledge Management Research

 Research Aim: The research paper will use a systematic literature review technique for the proposed study.
-The research will review the last twenty years of knowledge management literature to assess the presence of bias in explaining knowledge integration over research through the exploration of knowledge differentiation processes.
+The research will review the last twenty years of knowledge management literature to assess the presence of bias in explaining knowledge integration over research by exploring knowledge differentiation processes.